GEOUNED-org/GEOUNED/README.md

 # GEOUNED
-A tool to convert from CAD to CSG & CSG to CAD for Monte Carlo transport codes.
+A tool to convert from CAD to CSG & CSG to CAD for Monte Carlo transport codes (MCNP & OpenMC).

 ## How to use